Native voters struggle amid growing reliance on mail-in voting

 “I think you’ll see a higher voter turnout in Indian country than you have in past elections, even with the barriers,” Semans said.

 Native American voting patterns vary widely by tribe and geography.
-In a 2017 survey, 30 percent of Native American respondents nationwide described themselves as Democrats, 23 percent as Republicans and 30 percent as independent, according to a report by the Robert Wood Johnson Foundation, Harvard’s School of Public Health and NPR.
+In a 2017 survey, 30 percent of Native American respondents nationwide described themselves as Democrats, 23 percent as Republicans and 30 percent as independents, according to a report by the Robert Wood Johnson Foundation, Harvard’s School of Public Health and NPR.

 Both President Trump and Democratic presidential nominee Joe Biden have released plans to support tribal nations.
-But Semans and Navajo Nation President Jonathan Nez said Trump’s newly stated commitment to native peoples contradicts his words and actions during the past four years.
+But Semans and other Native advocates said Trump’s newly stated commitment to native peoples contradicts his words and actions during the past four years.

 Earlier this month, Trump criticized those in support of celebrating Indigenous Peoples’ Day in place of Columbus Day, calling them “extremists” in a White House proclamation.

-“It has been a constant battle with this administration,” said Nez, who endorsed Hillary Clinton in 2016 and recently met with Biden and Democratic vice-presidential nominee Kamala D. Harris in Arizona.
-He cited his struggles to secure federal Cares Act funding to support the Navajo people in the covid-19 crisis and the Trump administration’s decision to end the 2020 Census count early, which Nez says will lead to an undercount of native people.
+“It has been a constant battle with this administration,” said Navajo Nation President Jonathan Nez, who endorsed Hillary Clinton in 2016 and recently met with Biden and Democratic vice-presidential nominee Kamala D. Harris in Arizona.
+He cited his struggles to secure federal Cares Act funding to support the Navajo people during the coronavirus crisis and the Trump administration’s decision to end the 2020 Census count early, which Nez says will lead to an undercount of native people.

 These factors will be considered as Native voters cast their ballot, Semans said.
 But the Trump reelection campaign is also creating obstacles in that process, fighting several voting-access lawsuits filed by tribal members.